ptaiga/organizer/next.md

  - [ ] Calendar: comfortable popup (or something other)
  - [ ] Cover code with test
  - [ ] Render "About" page from README.md
+ - [ ] Common project for several users

 #### Bugs